autumnleaves123/info-2300-final-project/documents/design-plan.md

     * **Main Navigation**
       * Contact
     * **Content**
       * This page shall contain contact information for important members of the eboard, and contain information on who to contact for whatever purpose.
-It will have directions on how to get on the listserv.
 It should also contain a contact form.

 ### Interactivity